-25 $Q{\bullet}$ How does this Commission's fuel cost reporting requirements affect the confidentiality of the proprietary transportation cost information?
+25 Q. How does this Commission's fuel cost reporting

+requirements affect the confidentiality of the proprietary transportation cost information?

-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost information in order to protect the proprietary transportation cost information. Ą requirement publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost protect proprietary in order to the information.
+A requirement transportation cost publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Please illustrate how confidential information could be 12 Q. derived if the Commission's reporting requirements are changed?.
+Please illustrate how confidential information could be derived if the Commission's reporting requirements are changed?